 Speakers from Razorpay, CloudCherry, Myntra, Innovaccer, GitLab, Microsoft, Atlassian and Gramener will share their work and learnings on these topics.

-Who attends JSFoo:
+Who should attend JSFoo:

 JSFoo is a conference for practitioners, by practitioners.
-The following profiles attend JSFoo:
+JSFoo 2019 is a conference for:

 - Senior software developers

-- Fullstack engineers
+- Fullstack developers